WeakKnight/weakknight.github.io/src/blogs/accuracy-of-simple-monte-carlo.md

 {RMSE}_{Simpson} = O(n^{-\frac{4}{d}})
 $$

-Although Simpson's rule has an error of $O(n^{-4})$, its precision deteriorates rapidly as the dimensions of the problem increase.
+Although Simpson's rule is characterized by an error rate of $O(n^{-4})$, its precision experiences a rapid degradation as the dimensions of the problem escalate.
+Consequently, Monte Carlo methods emerge as a more practical alternative for addressing problems exhibiting higher dimensions.